-Yes, there might be complications that can develop into severe conditions like recurrent gout and kidney stones.
+Yes, there may be complications that can develop into severe conditions like recurrent gout and kidney stones.

-Recurrent gout may lead to gradual damage to the affected joint and surrounding tissue.
+Recurrent gout may lead to gradual damage in the affected joint and surrounding tissue.
 Urate crystals may build up in the urinary tract that can develop into kidney stones.

 How Are You Diagnosed with Gout?

 There are several ways to help your doctor determine the condition: